This page tells you about the possible side effects of the biological therapy trastuzumab (Herceptin). There is information about

 - Diarrhoea – this affects about 1 in 3 people.
 It is usually mild but do tell your doctor or nurse as you can be given medicines to stop it

 - Heart problems such as an irregular heartbeat or palpitations – this should get better once treatment is stopped.
-Your heart function will be tested before you start treatment and monitored regularly throughout your treatment.
+You will have heart tests before you start treatment and regularly throughout your treatment.
 You cannot have this drug for early breast cancer if you already have particular heart conditions such as congestive heart failure or angina that needs treatment

-- Pain – this may affect the abdomen, chest, joints or muscles
+- Pain – this may affect the abdomen (tummy), chest, joints or muscles

 - Low or high blood pressure